signforall/challenge/index.md

 - **Track 3 - Model Generalization on Unseen Signers and Sentences**: Recognize SSL signs performed by fully unseen signers and sentences.

 ## Base Line Results:
+The results show that fine-tuning on pretrained checkpoints significantly improves model performance, as indicated by higher BLEU scores across all test sets.
 <html lang="en">
 <head>
   <meta charset="UTF-8">